Save big (up to $1,875) on small business tools with our free membership, business.com+

 You can create a happy and motivated workplace that includes freelancers, full-time workers and part-time employees.
 The key is recognition and assurances that your team's work is meaningful.

-10. Freelancers should have high quality standards.
+10. Turn to freelancers with high quality standards.

 TipBottom line